slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - fasting focus the mind. it replaces all desires with a single desire -- naval -->

-> *'Your brain has expectations, and it doesn’t want to be wrong.
-So when it’s wrong, it just makes up the difference' -- Erik Vance*
+> *"Your brain has expectations, and it doesn’t want to be wrong.
+So when it’s wrong, it just makes up the difference" -- Erik Vance*

 Our bodies were built to hunt and gather and move, not to stay still.
 However, the origin of most health problems is not physical but mental.